TutsWiki/source/content/java/constructors.md

 For example, in the above code, the parameterized constructor is calling the non-parameterized one.

 ## Inheritance and Constructor
 As constructors are not inherited, to access parent class constructors we use super keyword.
-Hence to access the constructor of the parent class, we have to call it explicitly by using the super keyword if the parent class has a parameterized constructor else the non-parameterized constructor or the default constructor, if it exists, of the parent, class is called by default by Java.
+Hence to access the constructor of the parent class, we have to call it explicitly by using the super keyword if the parent class has a parameterized constructor else the non-parameterized constructor or the default constructor for the parent class is called by default.

+The below code illustrates this behaviour.

 ```java
 public class shape {